vikingeducation/pairing_checkin/README.md

 PNDPO says "wat."

-"I love friday mornings" --morgan $ phil
+"I love friday mornings" --morgan & phil

+"Coffee is our savior" -Morgan & Phil

 You can always do whatever you want.
 You are unique and special. - Erik